dotkernel/dot-controller/README.md

 - create your own controller, independent of the package's controller which adds more actions
 - Mezzio lets you define an array of middleware for a route, so you can register this controller before the package's controller

 Now when a request for this route comes in, your controller will run first.
-DotKernel controllers are designed to ignore requests that cannot be matched to one of its methods, so if no action matches, it will call the next middleware, in our case, the second controller.
+Dotkernel controllers are designed to ignore requests that cannot be matched to one of its methods, so if no action matches, it will call the next middleware, in our case, the second controller.
 If this is the last controller, and action does not match here, it will go to the default 404 Not found page(handled by NotFoundDelegate)